Studio Security and Disaster Recovery FAQ

 - Network Performance: usage and bandwidth, server response time, throughput, and web requests.

 Regular maintenance tasks and emergency maintenance is performed in accordance with our established Change Control process.

 Disaster Recovery (DR)

-To handle the unfortunate event of an infrastructure failure, we’ve also put the following contingencies in place:
+To handle the unfortunate event of an infrastructure failure, we’ve put the following contingencies in place:

 There is full redundancy for all Studio application servers.
 If a primary server fails, all traffic will automatically be switched to a secondary server.

 Application servers run in a cluster behind a load balancer.
-Studio SQL use “AlwaysOn” to provide HA.
+Studio SQL Database uses “AlwaysOn” to provide HA.
 DNS redundancy is provided by AWS Route53.

 Bluebeam, Revu, and Bluebeam Studio are trademarks or registered trademarks of Bluebeam, Inc. Microsoft, SharePoint, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.